akshayonly/ubuntu-setup-script/README.md

 # ubuntu-setup-script

-This script downloads &amp; installs packages which I use on daily bases on newly installed Linux (Debian) distribution.
+I periodically hop onto different Linux distributions, installing everything one by one is cumbersome.
+This script downloads & installs packages which I use on daily bases on newly installed distribution.

+- Supports Ubuntu 18.04+ OR Ubuntu-flavours